How Ramadan Affects the Economy in Muslim Countries

 Charity and philanthropy:

-Servants of the government together with business owners dedicate their time and resources to Ramadan-based charitable projects.
-Companies raise their CSR investments by directing support to charitable organizations and food-related services and social welfare programs.
+Servants of the government, together with business owners, dedicate their time and resources to Ramadan-based charitable projects.
+Companies raise their CSR investments by directing support to charitable organizations, food-related services, and social welfare programs.
 Governments from different countries dedicate special funds to uphold the welfare of poor individuals and vulnerable groups by offering food assistance programs as well as monetary aid during the holy month of Ramadan.

 FAQs for How Ramadan Affects the Economy in Muslim Countries